cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/OnPremise.md

 `yarn run estimate-on-premise-data --onPremiseInput [<Input File Name>]`

-You can optionally add the argument `--onPremiseOutput [<Output File Name>]` to specify the name of the output file which includes the same data from the input file as well as usageHours, kilowattHours and co2e appended as new columns.
+You can optionally add the argument `--onPremiseOutput [<Output File Name>]` to specify the name of the output file which includes the same data from the input file as well as kilowattHours and co2e for each up-time increment appended as new columns.